kenziejoy/frontend-nanodegree-feedreader/README.md

 This was a project of the Udacity Front End Development Nanodegree.
 The purpose was to create a suite of tests for a feedreader application using Jasmine.js.

+RSS Feeds:
+* are defined
+* feed URLs defined
+* feed URLs are not empty
+* feed URLs are valid URLs
+* feed names defined
+* feed names are not empty

+The Menu:
+* menu is hidden by default
+* menu hides and appears the menu icon is clicked

+Initial Entries:
+* there is at least one feed

+New Feed Selection:
+* the content changes when a new feed is loaded

 Author: MacKenzie Rawcliffe
 Date: January 2016